rocky-linux/documentation/docs/books/nvchad/plugins/md_preview.md

 opts = { theme = "dark", app = "browser" },
 ```

-Which allows you to pass options for the light/dark theme of the preview and the method to be used for display.
+Which allows you to pass options for the light or dark theme of the preview and the method to be used for display.

 In this configuration, the "browser" method was chosen, which opens the file to be viewed in the system's default browser, but the plugin allows through the "webview" method to preview the file using only **Deno** via the [webview_deno](https://github.com/webview/webview_deno) component.